liam-wiltshire/talks/machinelearning/content.md

 ???

 With all the tests, the training data came from 2018 and the test data came from 2017 A little better, but not great.
-The false positives dropped by 29 so that's good, but we also identified 3 fewer examples of fraud
+Accuracy has improved to 62.5% The false positives dropped by 29 so that's good, but we also identified 3 fewer examples of fraud